-A Review of VHA’s Current Mask Usage for Clients Information
+A Review of VHA’s Current Mask Usage for Clients Information as of August 2020

 As mandatory masking by-laws are now in effect for public indoor enclosed areas in many regions where we provide service, we understand some staff and service providers may request that clients wear a mask while providing care.
 VHA is supportive of staff and service providers who would like to ask clients and family members to wear masks if possible during visits.